Charles Webster Leadbeater: How Theosophy Came to Me

-The author tells that during the study of spiritualism his greatest confidant was medium Eglinton.
+The author tells that during the study of spiritualism his greatest confidant was medium William Eglinton.
 On one of the spiritualistic séances Eglinton's spirit guide "Ernest" agreed to take Leadbeater's letter in order to transmit it to the Master Kuthumi.
 In this letter the author "with all reverence" wrote that ever since he had first heard of theosophy his one desire had been to place himself under Master as a chela (pupil).
-He also wrote about his current circumstances and has asked, has a pupil need to be in India within seven years of probation.
+He also wrote about his current circumstances and asked whether a pupil needed to be in India for seven years of probation.

-The response from the Master Kuthumi has arrived a few months.
-The mahatma said that to be in India for seven years of probation isn't necessary—a chela can pass them anywhere.
-He offered to work for a few months at Adyar to see, may Leadbeater to be as a servant of the headquarters, and added a significant remark: "He who would shorten the years of probation has to make sacrifices for theosophy."The letter was ended with the following words:
+The response from the Master Kuthumi arrived a few months later.
+The mahatma said that to be in India for seven years of probation wasn't necessary—a chela could pass them anywhere.
+He offered to let Leadbeater work at Adyar for a few months to see if he could be a servant at headquarters, and added a significant remark: "He who would shorten the years of probation has to make sacrifices for theosophy."The letter was ended with the following words:

 "You ask me — 'what rules I must observe during this time of probation, and how soon I might venture to hope that it could begin'.
 I answer: you have the making of your own future, in your own hands as shown above, and every day you may be weaving its woof.
 If I were to demand that you should do one thing or the other, instead of simply advising, I would be responsible for every effect that might flow from the step and you acquire but a secondary merit.
 Think, and you will see that this is true.
 So cast the lot yourself into the lap of Justice, never fearing but that its response will be absolutely true.

 Chelaship is an educational as well as probationary stage and the chela alone can determine whether it shall end in adeptship or failure.
 Chelas from a mistaken idea of our system too often watch and wait for orders, wasting precious time which should be taken up with personal effort.
 Our cause needs missionaries, devotees, agents, even martyrs perhaps.
 But it cannot demand of any man to make himself either.
 So now choose and grasp your own destiny, and may our Lord's the Tathâgata's memory aid you to decide for the best."